1963 South Vietnamese coup d'état: Fighting in Saigon

 To stop the loyalist forces near the palace from escaping, armoured and artillery units commanded by Colonel Thiệu placed their tanks and howitzers shoulder-to-shoulder, in preparation for the shelling of the Cộng Hòa barracks of the Presidential Guard, located near the palace.
 APCs brought more rebel troops with machine guns to surround the Cộng Hòa Barracks, where the defenders were armed with artillery, mortars and machine guns.

 Under the command of Thiệu, the siege of the barracks started, and rebel artillery shells soon reduced the buildings to rubble, but the pro-Diệm loyalists fought on, a scant five blocks from the palace.
 Presidential Guard tanks returned fire, severely damaging nearby roadways.
 After an hour, Diệm and Nhu suspected that something was amiss and attempted to call Đính's office for a second time and again were told Đính was not there.
 Not believing Đính had double-crossed them, the Ngô brothers were heard in the background speculating that Đính had been arrested by the rebels.
 The generals then phoned Gia Long Palace with an ultimatum.
 If Diệm resigned immediately, he and Nhu would be safely exiled.
 If he did not, they would launch air strikes and start shelling the palace within the hour.
 The generals said that there would be no negotiation, only a yes or no would be acceptable.
 Diệm made no reply.

 Shortly after 16:00, Diệm telephoned JGS headquarters. Đôn answered and stated "the time has come when the army must respond to the wishes of the people" because Diệm had failed to reform his leadership.
-The pair had a robust argument and Diệm asked the commanders to visit him the palace to negotiate and work on a reform plan.
+The pair had a robust argument and Diệm asked the commanders to visit him at the palace to negotiate and work on a reform plan.
 The generals, remembering that he bought time for loyalists to come to his aid during the 1960 coup attempt by stalling the coup with talks and a false promise of reform and power-sharing, turned down his suggestion.

 At 16:30, the generals officially announced the coup over national radio, repeating the recorded message at five-minute intervals.
 Their message called on Diệm and Nhu to give up power, and many officers identified themselves as participants.
 The recorded pledges made at JGS were also played.
 Minh said "The day the people have been waiting for has come.
 For eight years, the people of Vietnam have suffered under the rotten, nepotic Diem regime, but now the armed forces have come to their rescue."
 It further said "Soldiers in the army, security service, civil defense force, and people's force ...
 The Ngo Dinh Diem government, abusing power, has thought only of personal ambition and slighted the fatherland's interests ...
 The army has swung into action.
 The task of you all is to unite ...
 The revolution will certainly be successful."
 The proclamation was endorsed by 14 generals, 7 colonels and a major.
 It further added that "We have no political ambitions ...
 We act not for fame or benefit, but to save our beloved fatherland."